CommitPending/TCG-Web-Scraper/README.md

     `SEND_EMAIL=your_target_email@provider.com`

-Replace your_bot_email@provider.com with the email address you want to use for sending notifications, your_email_password with the password of that email account, and your_target_email@provider.com with the email address where you want to receive notifications.
+Replace your_bot_email@provider.com with the email address you want to use for sending notifications, your_email_password with the bot email password of that email account, and your_target_email@provider.com with the email address where you want to receive notifications.

 **Run the Project**